kirkrodrigues/clp/docs/src/user-guide/quick-start-cluster-setup.md

 ### Requirements

 * [Docker][1]
-  * If you’re not running as root, ensure docker can be run [without superuser privileges][2].
+  * If you're not running as root, ensure docker can be run [without superuser privileges][2].
 * Python 3.8 or higher
 * One or more hosts networked together
 * A distributed filesystem (e.g. [SeaweedFS][3]) accessible by all worker hosts through a filesystem